fangohr/oommf/README.md

 The intention is to provide the OOMMF distribution files in a git repository for those who prefer to pull them via git.

+## Version

+The current version of OOMMF code in this repository is alpha release of OOMMF 2.0.

 ## License

 The License for the OOMMF code can be found [here](oommf/LICENSE).

+## How to cite

+Information on how to cite the usage of OOMMF can be found [here](https://math.nist.gov/oommf/oommf_cites.html).

+## Conda

+...

+## Extensions

+...

+## Docker

+...

 ## For developers

 To update this repository with a new OOMMF release, please update the variables in `Makefile-update-oommf`, and then run `make -f Makefile-update-oommf all`.